o11y-weekly/o11y-weekly.github.io/_DRAFT/2024-XX-XX_OpenTelemetry_Looks_Good_To_Me_dotnet/README.md

 Security, scalling and so on will not be introduced and GrafanaCloud offers the best experience and a no brainer solution to start with.

-<iframe src="https://www.youtube.com/embed/wf6pPtyTSj4?si=ah7DXmtIBknR1thI" title="OpenTelemetry LGTM demo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Architecture

-This demo includes 2 java services (service and client) and a postgres database to use webserver and jdbc instrumentations.
+TODO: This demo includes 2 java services (service and client) and a postgres database to use webserver and jdbc instrumentations.

 [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) has been used as a [Gateway](https://opentelemetry.io/docs/collector/deployment/gateway/) and [Agent](https://opentelemetry.io/docs/collector/deployment/agent/)